PureNimble/ISEP-LAPR2/docs/sprintC/US13/01.requirements-engineering/Readme.md

-# US 006 - To create a Task
+# US 13 - To list all employees working in every store of the network

 ## 1. Requirements Engineering